tommybazar/TBRaymarcherPlugin/Readme.md

 ### Functions exposed to blueprints
 All BP functions use the same `Raymarch Volume` category as above.

-`LoadNewFileIntoVolumeTransientR32F()` - Loads an MHD file from the given file as a R32F (not-normalized, float32, transient) and assigns it to the volume.
+`LoadNewFileIntoVolumeTransientR32F()` - Loads a volume file from the given file as a R32F (not-normalized, float32, transient) and assigns it to the volume.

-`LoadNewFileIntoVolumeNormalized()` - Loads an MHD file from the given file as a G8/G16 normalized volume (transient) and assigns it to the volume.
+`LoadNewFileIntoVolumeNormalized()` - Loads a volume file from the given file as a G8/G16 normalized volume (transient) and assigns it to the volume.

 `SetTFCurve()` - Sets the specified `UCurveLinearColor` as the currently used Transfer Function.